colleen547/python-challenge/README.md

 Python - Py Me Up, Charlie

 BACKGROUND<br>
-PyBank - A Python script was created to analyze the financial records of a company.
+PyBank - A Python script was created to analyze the financial records of a company.<br>
 PyPoll - A Python script was created to calculate and analyze election votes.

 DETAILS - PyBank<br>